Jerry Lee Lewis: Artistry

+Legacy

 Along with Johnny Cash, Carl Perkins, and Roy Orbison, Lewis received the first Grammy Award in the spoken-word category for the very rare album of interviews released with some early copies of the Class of '55 album in 1986.
 The original Sun cut of "Great Balls of Fire" was elected to the Grammy Hall of Fame in 1998, and Lewis's Sun recording of "Whole Lotta Shakin' Goin' On" received this honor in 1999.
 Only recordings that are at least 25 years old and have left a lasting impression can receive this honor.
 On February 12, 2005, Lewis received the Recording Academy's Lifetime Achievement Award the day before the Recording Academy's main Grammy Awards ceremony, which he also attended.

 In June 1989, Lewis was honored for his contribution to the recording industry with a star along Hollywood Boulevard on the Hollywood Walk of Fame.
 On October 10, 2007, Lewis received the Rock and Roll Hall of Fame's American Music Masters Award.
-His next album, Mean Old Man, was released in September 2010 and reached No. 30 on the Billboard 200 album chart.
+His next album, Mean Old Man, was released in September 2010, and reached number 30 on the Billboard 200 album chart.

-On November 5, 2007, the Rock and Roll Hall of Fame and Case Western Reserve University in Cleveland, Ohio, honored Lewis with six days of conferences, interviews, a DVD premiere, and film clips, dedicated to him and entitled The Life And Music of Jerry Lee Lewis.
-On November 10, the week culminated with a tribute concert compered by Kris Kristofferson.
+On November 5, 2007, the Rock and Roll Hall of Fame and Case Western Reserve University in Cleveland, Ohio, honored Lewis with six days of conferences, interviews, a DVD premiere, and film clips, dedicated to him and entitled The Life and Music of Jerry Lee Lewis.
+On November 10, the week culminated with a tribute concert by Kris Kristofferson.
 Lewis was present to accept the American Music Masters Award and closed his own tribute show with a rendition of "Over the Rainbow".
 On February 10, 2008, he appeared with John Fogerty and Little Richard on the 50th Grammy Awards, performing "Great Balls of Fire" in a medley with "Good Golly Miss Molly".
-On June 4, 2008, Lewis was inducted into the Louisiana Music Hall of Fame and appeared on A Capitol Fourth and performed the finale's final act with a medley of "Roll Over Beethoven", "Whole Lotta Shakin' Goin On", and "Great Balls of Fire".
+On June 4, 2008, Lewis was inducted into the Louisiana Music Hall of Fame, and appeared on A Capitol Fourth and performed the finale's final act with a medley of "Roll Over Beethoven", "Whole Lotta Shakin' Goin On", and "Great Balls of Fire".

-In December 2019, Lewis was honored with a Mississippi Country Music Trail marker at his ranch in Nesbit, Mississippi to celebrate his contributions to country music.
+In December 2019, Lewis was honored with a Mississippi Country Music Trail marker at his ranch in Nesbit, Mississippi, to celebrate his contributions to country music.